 Provision to give effect to both of these changes to the tax was included in the Finance Act 2016 (specifically s128 and s127 of the Act).

 Finally, in the 2017 Autumn Budget on 22 November the Chancellor Philip Hammond announced that for first time buyers, the price at which a property became liable for SDLT would be set at £300,000.
 The relief would come in with immediate effect, but would not apply for purchases of properties worth over £500,000.
 It is estimated that the new relief will cost £125m in 2017/18, rising to £560m in 2018/19.
-Provision for the new relief is included in the Finance (No.2) Bill 2017.
+Provision for the new relief was included in the Finance Act 2018 (specifically s41 of the Act).

 Guidance on SDLT is collated on Gov.uk.
 This includes an online calculator for those who wish to determine how much duty they are liable to pay, on transactions for both residential and commercial property.

-This paper discusses these reforms to the taxation of residential property, before looking at earlier debates about the way house sales have been taxed.
-Two other Commons Briefing Papers look at the wider issues of housing need and housing supply.
+Further to this Paper, two other Commons Briefing Papers look at the wider issues of housing need and housing supply.

 HC Deb 4 December 2014 c427, c476.
 See also, HMRC, Stamp Duty Land Tax: reform of structure, rates and thresholds, December 2014